Looking down from my private balcony, it looks like a few people have just gotten off the bus I really should have caught.

 Knowing I couldn’t possibly explain that I was seeing someone, I said ‘Plovdiv’ a few times in the hope he would understand I was moving on after Melnik.
 I smiled a lot.
 He smiled a lot.
 I don’t really know what was communicated, but it seemed positive, and I wondered hypothetically how a phone conversation would even work.

-I said bye to the guy, got out of the car, looked around at the wineries, cafes, and trees, walked off to what I thought was a hostel, realised it was a hotel with an ensuite and a private balcony overlooking the whole town, and felt overwhelmingly grateful I’d made it.
+I said bye to the guy, got out of the car, looked around at the wineries, cafes, and trees, walked off to what I thought was a hostel, realised it was a hotel with an ensuite and a private balcony overlooking the whole town, felt overwhelmingly grateful I’d made it, and went on to double-check bus stop locations for the remainder of my trip.